The Interim President of Peru, José María Balcázar, after being elected. Photo: Congress of Peru/EFE.

 Decade of Instability

-The decade from 2016-2026 has seen more presidential changes than any other period since Peru became a Republic and gained independence from Spain in 1821.
+The decade of 2016-2026 has seen more presidential changes than any other period since Peru became a republic and gained independence from Spain in 1821.

 Presidential removals or resignations in Peru often occur because leaders lack legislative majorities, allowing legislators to broadly interpret a constitutional article for removal based on “moral incapacity.”

-Balcazar will govern for five months, transferring power on July, 28 to the winner of the general elections scheduled for April 12.
-During these elections, Peruvians will choose a president, 130 deputies, and 60 senators.
-Should no presidential candidate secure over 50+1% of the votes, the top two contenders will proceed to a run-off in June.
+Balcázar will govern for five months, transferring power on July 28 to the winner of the general elections that are scheduled to take place on April 12.
+In these elections, Peruvians will elect a president, 130 deputies, and 60 senators.
+If no presidential candidate secures over 50%+1 votes in the first round, the top two contenders will proceed to a run-off in June.

 (Telesur)